chinmayMohanta/TestCode/README.md

 # Salient Features of the implementation:

-1. Frond end : REST API + Angularjs
+1. Front end : REST API + Angularjs

 2. Back end  : Play framework + Scala

-3. Fron and back ends are based on asynchronous (nob-blocking) model
+3. Front and back ends are based on asynchronous (nob-blocking) model

 4. Data serialization using JSON